Terminology of LMS - What does all terms in an LMS mean?

 Ex.
 A Study Quiz has 10 questions.
 Each Question has learning fields filled in by the Creator of the Test.
 The Learning field opens after the Question is answered.
 The learning field has guidance and directs the user were to learn with more information and "the correct answer" (sv. facit).
 If answered incorrectly, the user can continue to get the right answer filled in and move on to the next.
 As the name suggests; this is a Study tool and not a final validation or verification of knowledge.

 A test can also be a labyrinth test.
 This is the "evil cousin" of the Study Test.
 Why so?
 Well.
 It's harder.
 No help is given.
 The Labyrinth Test assumes you know the Material and are aiming for 100% correct.
 No learning field is given.
 If the user answers one question wrong, he or she will need to start all over again.
 When finishing a labyrinth Test, the user will then have 100% correct and finish time.
 This requires all knowledge in the Course to be in the head.

 Questions can be imported at creating a test by the Import MCQ from WOK / WikiMaster function.
 This database of 500000 multiple Choice Questions is created by the World of Knowledge (WOK) project on top of Wikipedia.
 Questions imported from the WOK database (dB) are multiple-choice questions with 4 alternatives and only one correct and three incorrect answers.
 They are indexed by Wikipedia-related articles.
-Writing a Wikipedia article as a search term displays how many questions exist and import the questions makes it easy to create tests based on school and fact-based subjects.
-For companies, the internal way of standard procedures will not be covered by this database, thus creating questions by writing them is the option.
+Writing a Wikipedia article as a search term displays how many questions exist, and importing the questions makes it easy to create tests based on school and fact-based subjects.
+For companies, this database will not cover the internal way of standard procedures; thus, creating questions by writing them is the option.